dheerajkumar2005/Molecular-Drug-Discovery-using-Graphical-Neutral-Networks/README.md

 - [YouTube: Pandas and Matplotlib Tutorial](https://youtu.be/QUT1VHiLmmI?si=JS20LFX4ul24vlRJ)
 - [GeeksforGeeks: Matplotlib Tutorial](https://www.geeksforgeeks.org/matplotlib-tutorial/)
 - [Numpy Documentation](https://numpy.org/doc/2.1/user/basics.html)
+  - Just get to know about the working of numpy arrays, dimensions, axes, matrix operations, broadcasting and try to go over more examples from internet for practice
+  - Just get to know the basic graphs plottings which will be used heavily when training any ML model to analyse the training process and sometimes potentially for debugging

 #### Understanding the Basics of Neural Networks
 - **Tutorials**: